 Studies have indicated that frozen embryo transfers yield a higher success rate than fresh transfers, boasting up to a two-thirds increase in successful pregnancies.
 Why?
 Theories have to do with fertility medications stripping the lining of the uterus from it’s cushiony-goodness (endometrial lining), creating a suboptimal home for the embryo.
-Fresh transfers don’t offer a lot of time to optimize the uterus, and the women are still recovering from their recent egg harvest (their bodies may be stressed, bloated, or in pain still).
-Meanwhile conditions can be timed (allowing the lining to rejuvinate, the woman to heal) with frozen-then-thawed transfers.
-There is far more control in the hands of the doctors and women.
+Fresh transfers don’t offer a lot of time to optimize the uterus, and the patients are still recovering from their recent egg harvest (their bodies may be stressed, bloated, or in pain still).
+Meanwhile conditions can be timed (allowing the lining to rejuvenate, the patient to heal) with frozen-then-thawed transfers.

 Endometriosis and infertility

 It is widely accepted as common knowledge that Endometriosis can cause infertility; however, it may not be well-known how or why it does so.
-They say 30%-50% of women with Endometriosis struggle with infertility.
-It may affect egg and embryo quality, or weaken uterine lining for implantation of the egg, or the inflammation and immune system responses may breed a less-than-optimum fertile environment in the body, or the scar tissue or implants may lead to blocked/twisted/damaged ovaries or Fallopian tubes, or it may just lead to a greater chance of miscarriages.
-Dr. Glatstein of IVF New England explains how Endometriosis may interfere with fertility in a short video here.
+They say 30%-50% of people with Endometriosis struggle with infertility.
+It may affect egg and embryo quality, or weaken uterine lining for implantation of the egg, or the inflammation and immune system responses may breed a less-than-optimum fertile environment in the body, or the scar tissue or implants may lead to blocked/twisted/damaged ovaries or fallopian tubes, or it may just lead to a greater chance of miscarriages.
+Dr. Glatstein of IVF New England explains how Endometriosis may interfere with fertility in a short video.

 Endometriosis and IVF

-The Society for Assisted Reproductive Technology (SART) released figures from 2013 of IVF procedures performed in women with Endometriosis, and the success rates of a live birth.
+The Society for Assisted Reproductive Technology (SART) released figures from 2013 of IVF procedures performed in patients with Endometriosis, and the success rates of a live birth.